 There are two ways to get to the entrance of the park of Tijuca in the neighborhood Jardim Botânico.
 The first one is by bus, line 409.
 The other one is by taxi.
 From the bus to the first waterfall it’s about a half hour walk.
 By taxi you just can say ‘Cachoeira (which means waterfall) Horto‘.
 The first waterfall, which is called Cachoeira do Quebra, is a small one, but still nice to get some pictures and refresh yourself.
 But the better waterfall is a bit higher and takes a medium level hike of around 30 minutes to get there.
 But it is worth the energy and time.

-For the people that are not tired yet of exploring the Tijuca Forest and its waterfalls, it’s time to move on to the next stop: the waterfall of Jequitibá.
-Once you get back to het road, the starting point of the hike to the waterfall of Horto, you have to walk around 15 minutes to get to the start of the hike to Jequitibá.
+For those that are not tired of exploring the Tijuca Forest and its waterfalls, it’s time to move on.
+The next stop: the waterfall of Jequitibá.
+We get back to the road, the starting point of the hike to the waterfall of Horto.
+From there it’s a 15 minutes walk to get to the start of the hike to Jequitibá.
 It is pretty clear where you should enter, since there is a little stairs made of wooden steps to enter the forest.

 The view over there is amazing.
-This will take you at least another 30 minutes, while having a high probability of encountering a group of monkeys or even a tucan flying around.
+This will take you at least another 30 minutes.
+There is a high probability of encountering a group of monkeys or even a tucan flying around.
 During the walk up you will already have some nice views at the Sugarloaf Mountain and the Christ Statue.
 Make sure to bring lunch, because there are no shops or whatever to buy any food or drinks over there.

 After you took all the pictures you wanted and enjoyed the view, it is time to get back.
 By foot it will take you at least around an hour and half to get back to the Botanic Garden.
 If you have access to internet, you can already call an Uber.
 Once you are out of the park, there are some bars were you can get access to wifi as well.
 But it will still take you one hour to get to the area where you can order the taxi.